gscrow/dressipi-com/cookies.markdown

 ## How Long does Dressipi Use Cookies for?

 Dressipi only uses cookies for as long as is necessary in order to provide the most optimised services to you.
 In accordance with the law, Dressipi will never use cookies within its own controlled online environments for longer than 24 months following your acceptance of our cookies.
-Your acceptance of our cookies may be continuously refreshed as you use our services, for example when you update your profile data via our online platform, via the <a href="#privacy" class="anchor-link-privacy">account settings</a> page or when your consent is collated when you visit our site or use our services.
+Your acceptance of our cookies may be continuously refreshed as you use our services, for example when you update your profile data via our online platform, via the account settings page or when your consent is collated when you visit our site or use our services.
 Further details about how long our cookies are used are set out in the table below.

 ## What Types of Cookies Does Dressipi Use?